soyesiku/Real-Estate-Pricing-Predictor/README.md

 Descriptions:

-1) The " DSCI-591 Final Project folder" contains all of the raw, pre-processed and model-specific dataset. i.The data folder contains the .csv files holding data from 2018 up until the 2022 ongoing season, which is the dataset obtained from https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset It is with this dataset that the code works, and thus this csv file should remain within the data folder.
+1) The " DSCI-591 Final Project folder" contains all the raw, pre-processed, and model-specific datasets. i.The data folder contains the .csv files holding data from 2018 up until the 2022 ongoing season, which is the dataset obtained from https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset It is with this dataset that the code works, and thus this csv file should remain within the data folder.

      ii.
-DSCI 591 Final Project.ipynb: This python notebook contains the code used in achieving the outcome of our research.
+DSCI 591 Final Project.ipynb: This Python notebook contains the code used in achieving the outcome of our research.
 Additionally, it contains all the other pre-processing and feature engineering done when working on the dataset.
-This code is to be run as a normal jupyter notebook would be run, though the user can use several functions present in the code to create plots as they need to.
+This code is to be run as a normal jupyter notebook, though the user can use several functions present in the code to create plots as they need to.

     iii.
 DSCI 591 Final Project Presentation.ppt: The ppt file contains a PowerPoint presentation that details the discoveries made over the course of the analysis. iv.
 Analysis of the housing market in two cities from 2020-2022 DSCI 591 Capstone Project Notebook - Rollingsales NYC Data.ipnb